 Here starts the magic coming in.
 A New Variant is a new version of a variant you already have.
 What happens when I create a new variant?
 Is the image file copied?
 No. Is a new preview file generated?
 No. Is a new but empty set of adjustments made?
 Yes!

 So a New Variant is the same single image file, same single preview file, but with its own set of adjustments.
-It looks as a new image in Viewer and Browser.
+It looks like a new image in the Viewer and Browser.
 You can treat it as a separate image and adjust, rate and export it independently.

 Note that you can change the order of variants by dragging or using the promote, demote and pick commands.
 How?
 Right-click on the thumbnail or pay the Image menu a visit.